 Transactions in foreign currencies are initially recorded in the functional currency at the exchange rates ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are retranslated at the rate of exchange ruling at the balance date.
-All exchange differences in the consolidated financial report are taken to the statement of comprehensive income.
+All exchange differences in the consolidated financial report are taken to the profit or loss.